Home loans

 Moving costs After buying your home comes moving (if you’re an owner-occupier).
 If you hire a removalist you could pay upwards of $1,000 for the service, depending on how much furniture and belongings you have, mileage, and if you require additional boxing and wrapping.
 You could opt to DIY to save money by hiring a truck or van to get the job done with family and friends.

-Home insurance If you’re buying a standalone house, you’ll generally need to take home insurance before settlement and taking ownership of the property (the rules on this vary by state).
+Home insurance If you’re buying a standalone house, you’ll generally need to take out home insurance before settlement and taking ownership of the property (the rules on this vary by state).
 For strata properties, such as apartments or townhouses, strata insurance is generally included in the strata fees and covers the building.
 You may also want to consider contents insurance once you have moved in.

 Government support for first home buyers